 Full TitleA Phase 2 Study of Abemaciclib in Recurrent Glioblastoma

 The purpose of this study is to assess the safety and effectiveness of the drug abemaciclib in patients with glioblastoma that has come back despite prior treatment that included radiation therapy and/or temozolomide.
 Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
+It is approved for treating metastatic breast cancer; its use in this study is investigational.

 Patients who are having surgery will take abemaciclib before and after surgery.
 Those who are not having surgery will take abemaciclib alone.
 It is taken orally (by mouth).